deekshasharma/node-typescript-starter-no-boilerplate/README.md

 ## How to build the project for deployment?

 ## `console.log` is not allowed and throws lint errors.
 What to do?
 If the application using your module absolutely needs to log something important, then you can use `console`.
 To do so, remove the `no-console` rule from the `.eslintrc` file.
-But, if you don't, log everything using `debug`.
+If you don't necessarily need to use `console` then log everything using `debug`.
 **Note:** `debug` writes to stderr, not stdout, so if the logs are picked up based on different sources, then these debug logs will end up in the `stderr` stream.

-## Open questions | things to be done
-- How will the output directory be generated with the JS files?
-- Add Husky pre-commit hook for linting
-- Add prettify